isomerpages/gb-assist/pages/solutionrepo/solution103.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Subscription or Leasing
+Direct Purchase

 #### Support Level
 80% for SMEs <br>
 N.A. for non-SMEs

 #### Things to Note
+Support excludes end-effectors, sensors, programming and integration cost

+Additional criteria:
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+- The purchase of pre-owned/used equipment is not supportable.

 #### Contact Information
-Company Name:Advante Consulting Pte Ltd <br>Web URL: https://www.advanteconsulting.com/ <br>Contact Hotline: 63387457 <br>Contact Email: info@advanteconsulting.com <br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.